-Table: A few default Android applications demonstrate the use of akelocks
+Table: A few default Android applications demonstrate the use of wakelocks

 The YouTube and Music apps are good examples showing different levels of wakelocks.
 The YouTube application will grab a wakelock when the user streams a video.
 Throughout the duration of the video, the display remains on (ignoring the system’s display settings).
 However, if the user presses the power button during playback, the device will suspend, causing the display to turn off and audio/video playback to cease.
 The Music application uses a different wakelock during audio playback.
 The display settings aren’t changed, so the device’s screen will turn off according to the user’s display settings.
 With the display off, the wakelock keeps the CPU in an active state so that audio playback can continue, even if the user presses the power button.